JulianNicholls/ParserAndLexer/readme.md

 * GOSUB / RETURN, and ON ...
 GOTO
 * DEF FN
 * PRINT TAB
-* READ and DATA
 * ARRAYS
 * File Operations: OPEN, CLOSE, INPUT#, PRINT#
 * INPUT of multiple variables on one line
 * AND, OR, NOT in conditionals

-GOTO is done in this version
+DATA, READ and RESTORE added in this version.

 ## Useful Parts